 A Qatari court would be entitled to call for textual evidence on the laws of England concerning the conditions that would be applicable for the execution of the judgment of a Qatari court in England and the Qatari court would then be entitled to execute the judgment of the English court upon those conditions.
-Accordingly, although a judgment obtained from a court in England would be admissible in evidence in any proceedings brought in Qatar to enforce such judgment it would still be necessary to initiate proceedings in Qatar.
+Accordingly, although a judgment obtained from a court in England would be admissible in evidence in any proceedings brought in Qatar to enforce such judgment, it would still be necessary to initiate proceedings in Qatar.

 In accordance with their normal practice, Qatari courts would uphold the choice of arbitration as a dispute resolution method.
-However, this would be subject to the same qualifications as are stated above with regard to choice of law and a Qatari court may not accept that its own jurisdiction had been excluded by any provision providing that the submission to any particular jurisdiction was exclusive.
+However, this would be subject to the same qualifications as are stated above with regard to choice of law, and a Qatari court may not accept that its own jurisdiction had been excluded by any provision providing that the submission to any particular jurisdiction was exclusive.

 Qatar is a party to the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards (the "New York Convention"), with effect from 30 March 2003.
 The United Kingdom is also a party to the New York Convention and therefore an arbitration award made in England should be enforceable in Qatar in accordance with the terms of the New York Convention.
+The interpretation and application of the New York Convention by the Qatari courts and the enforcement of foreign arbitration awards by the Qatari courts in accordance with the New York Convention is developing, and the parameters of enforcement are starting to be tested more regularly in the Qatari courts.